factory-x-contributions/factoryx-edc/README.md

 ## About The Project

-The project is an extension for the [Eclipse Tractus-X](https://github.com/eclipse-tractusx/tractusx-edc) extending compatibility to Manufacturing sector and is based on
+The project is an extension for the [Eclipse Tractus-X](https://github.com/eclipse-tractusx/tractusx-edc) for the Manufacturing sector and is based on
  [Eclipse DataSpaceConnector Project](https://github.com/eclipse-edc/Connector).

 ## Inventory